John Deane (MP): Marriage and issue

-He married Anne Drury (d.1633), the second daughter of Sir Drue Drury (c.
+Deane married Anne Drury (d.
+1633), second daughter of Sir Drue Drury (c.
 1531 – 1617), of Riddlesworth Hall in Norfolk, a courtier and Member of Parliament, by whom he had 2 sons and 6 daughters.
-He is mentioned on the inscribed monument of Sir Dru Drury in Riddlesworth Church, also displaying the arms of Deane.
+He is mentioned on the inscribed monument of Sir Drue Drury in Riddlesworth Church, marshalled with Deane.

 His wife's monument with standing effigy survives in Great Maplestead Church, inscribed as follows: